 |Payment 16||February 28:||63.0|

 |Payment 18||March 30:||74.0|

 |Payment 23||June 20:||100.0|

-(b) In addition to the amounts paid under paragraph (a), the commissioner shall pay to a school district on the dates indicated an amount computed as follows:
+(b) In addition to the amounts paid under paragraph (a), the commissioner shall pay to a school district or charter school on the dates indicated an amount computed as follows:

 |Payment 3||August 15: the final adjustment for the prior fiscal year for the state paid property tax credits established in section 273.1392|